-“A Great Start On How To Handle Fear And Anxiety.”
-First I would like to mention this was a very simple and easy to read book to read.
+“A Great Start On How To Handle Fear And Anxiety!”
+First, I would like to mention this was a very simple and easy to read book.
 It helps when readers need to hear methods the simple way without psychological terms.
-Popovich introduces his book by explain what fear is and gives three methods on how to deal with ones fears.
+Popovich introduces his book by explaining what fear is and gives three methods on how to deal with one’s fears.
 I like the fact that he brings in examples in each method which gives the reader an idea on how to implement the methods mentioned.
-This book is a great start for everyone dealing with fear in one way or the other.
+This book is a great start for everyone dealing with fear.

 Amazon book review from Jim

-“Reading This Guide Is A First Step Into The Rest Of Your Life.”
-The author, Stanley Popovich presents three main principles in this layman’s guide to managing fear: General Counseling Techniques encourages critical thinking and deductive reasoning.
-Non-Resistant Methods of dealing with fear is more of a defensive approach.
-Belief in faith can provide a powerful foundation for problem solving.
-Along with detailed stories the reader is provided with websites dealing with fear, twelve pertinent suggestions and several Biblical scriptures that provide support.
-This is book is highly recommended.
+“Reading This Guide Is The First Step Into The Rest Of Your Life!”
+The author, Stanley Popovich, presents three main principles in his book A Layman’s Guide To Managing Fear: General Counseling Techniques encourages critical thinking and deductive reasoning, Non-Resistant Methods of dealing with fear is more of a defensive approach, and Belief In Faith can provide a powerful foundation for problem solving.
+Along with detailed stories, the reader is provided with websites dealing with fear and several Biblical scriptures that provide support.
+This book is highly recommended!

+“A Great Read!”
 The author does a good job of explaining fear and ways to manage it so the average person can understand.
-The examples of managing fear in this book are also easily applicable to the daily lives of readers
+The examples of managing fear in this book are also easily applicable to the daily lives of readers.

 Heather E. DeKeyser

-“A How-To Book About Overcoming Fear.”
+“A How-To Book About Overcoming Fear!”
 This book by Stanley Popovich gives three different but coinciding methods of overcoming fear.
-At the end there are several blank pages for notes and to try these ways to overcome fear.
+At the end of the book, there are several blank pages for notes.
 To use this book effectively, one should have a notebook (or the pages from the end of the book) and practice each method for overcoming their fears as it comes up in the book.
 I would recommend it and the references in it to work on any fears you may have.